xuankimtran/docs-1/pages/katalon-studio/docs/console-mode-execution.md

 ---
 You can execute an automation test without launching Katalon Studio by using command-line mode execution.

-> Prerequisites:
+> Requirements:
 > * Katalon Runtime Engine installed.
 You can download Katalon Runtime Engine here: [Katalon products](https://www.katalon.com/all-products/).
 > * A Katalon Runtime Engine License.
-To learn more about activating your license, you can refer to this document: [Katalon license](https://docs.katalon.com/katalon-studio/docs/activate-license.html#activate-trial-license).
+To learn more about activating your license, you can refer to this document: [Katalon license](https://docs.katalon.com/katalon-studio/docs/activate-license.html#activate-a-license-with-internet-access).

 >
 > Katalon Studio only supports **Chrome, Firefox, and Remote** options for console mode execution using the **Linux** version.